Samyc2002/Coders-Garage/README.md

 ## Built With

-A coding website <a href="https://coders-garage.netlify.app/" target="_blank">Coders Garage</a> which has a Home page where questions are available, an IDE that can be used by anyone and has a user friendly interview platform.
+A coding desktop app <a href="https://coders-garage.netlify.app/" target="_blank">Coders Garage</a> which has a Home screen where questions are available, an IDE that can be used by anyone and has a user friendly interview platform.
 It has a soothing and minimal UI.<br/>

 This project was built using these technologies.

+- Electron.js
 - React.js
 - Node.js
 - Express.js